Let's Start Right Now: Jermaine Jackson version

 May 19, 2003, Jermaine Jackson performed "Let's Start Right Now" live on-camera on "The View (U.S. TV series)" talk show, introduced by Barbara Walters.

 Other versions

-The Brasilian singer Leila Maria released "Let's Start Right Now" on her album "Off Key" initially released in Brasil by Rob Digital.
+The Brazilian singer Leila Maria released "Let's Start Right Now" on her album "Off Key" initially released in Brasil by Rob Digital.
 It was released in Germany by ZYX Music.
 Cristovão Bastos, the composer of the song, arranged and played piano on the recording.